GSA/smartpay-training/README.md

 This will start:

+* A local UAA instance listening on port 8080
 * A local Redis cache listening on port 6379
 * A local PostgreSQL database listening on port 5432
 * An Adminer instance listening on port 8432